frisinacho/frisinacho.github.io/_drafts/about.md

 Not everything is about [coding][github] (but mostly!).
 I have also other interests as [Traveling][travel-blog], watching [Series and Movies][traktv] or [Playing videogames][steam].
 And I love [Music][lastfm] too! <strike>I have a Flickr account for my photos, but it's outdated</strike>([link][flickr]).
 I have a strange obsession _recording_ everything I do on internet, but then it allows me to look back and remember it with great detail.

+---

+I was born in the '90s in **Málaga** (South of Spain).
+I really love this city, but my heart doesn't belong here.
+I'm currently studying a Bachelor of _Software Engineering_ at Málaga's University, and I had a High-Level Technical Degree in _"Computer Systems Administration"_.

 [github]: https://github.com/frisinacho
 [travel-blog]: https://travelonthemoon.wordpress.com
 [traktv]: http://trakt.tv/users/frisinacho